 - Know when to use intuition, and the value of clairvoyance.

 - Understand that there is no such thing as not making a decision.
 You are more likely making the implicit decision to delay, postpone, or deprioritize a decision.

 Questions to Consider

-- On a scale from 1 to 10, how would you rate your current architectural skill sets, considering technical, communication, product, and business skills?
+- On a scale from 1 to 10, how would you rate your current architectural skill sets, considering technical, communication, product, business skills, and decision-making skills?